maheshj01/CheatSheet/README.md

 **4......**

-## More to be added this will happen faster when you contribute
+## Would you please take your time to contribbute to this repository : )